 TECHNICAL INFO: Estevan has shorter straights than Minot, but is also considered to be a “short” 3/8 mile track.
 The corners are wide, sweeping and high banked.
 The club run track has a wide array of equipment that usually allows the track to start out tacky and turn somewhat dry, although they have the capability to “farm” their track as well.
 Typically they won’t so it could get dry slick by feature time.
 If you select a 5.67 you will be close for gears.
 Some will go with a 5.83 and some racers don’t change gears from Minot to Estevan by running .43’s for both.

 Williston Basin Speedway is in Williston, ND (100 or so miles Southwest from Estevan).
-Williston has an unknown population as it has grown since the Bakken oil play took off several years ago.
-Rumored to be about 25,000, its economy is one of the most robust in the country as people from all over the world are moving to get a piece of the “black gold” in the area.
+Williston has an population of well over 20,000 as it has grown since the Bakken oil play took off several years ago.
+Its economy is one of the most robust in the country as people from all over the world have moved to get a piece of the “black gold” in the area.
 That also means more hotel rooms, restaurants and shopping is now available after the initial boom hit.
 The rebuilt track itself is a ¼ mile semi banked oval on the Upper Missouri Fairgrounds.
 IMCA.TV will broadcast this event live.

 TECHNICAL INFO: WILLISTON, ND is basically a big circle with shorter straights and wide corners.
 Some will call it a short 3/8 mile, but really it’s a long 1/4 mile.
 The tracks looks flat but in reality it’s high banked by most standards.
 History has proven the track starts out wet and gets dry by feature time.
 The club does not have “farming” capabilities so be ready for a dry track.
 Most everyone uses 5.83’s and some will switch to a .67 for the feature.